kkuppens/GettingCleaningData/CodeBook.md

 I will not describe the steps here involving setting up the environment, reading and writing the data.

 Step 1: Assign proper descriptions to variables.

 Ones all data being read into R from the raw data, give the 3 data sets related to activiy, subject and features a more descriptive heading.
 For a more descriptive heading for the features set used the information from the file "features.txt".
 For the activity and subject data set used simply the "activity" and "subject" description itself.
 Changed furthermore the "-" character with "." in the features heading according google's R style guide.
 (See README.md)

 Step 2: Use descriptive names for the activities.

-Used information from "activity_labels.txt" to add more descriptive name for the activities. e.g. put/display value WALKING rather then value 1.
+Used information from "activity_labels.txt" to add more descriptive name for the activities. e.g. put/display value WALKING rather than value 1.

 Step 3: Combine all test resp. train data.

 The activity, subject and features information is in different data sets.
 Combined these sets to obtain one set containing all information for resp. train and test.

 Step 4: Merge both the test and train data.

 Merged both the test and train data within one data set.

 Step 5: Select only features related to mean or standard deviation.

 The first requested tidy data set needed to contain only the features related to mean and standard deviation.
 Used the heading information "names()" and filtered using "grep()" to obtain only the requested variables.
 Used the set of filtered variables again to select only the required variables from the data set.

 Step 5: Create independent tidy data set with the average of each variable or each activity and each subject.

 Used the aggregate() function in combination with mean and dot notation to obtain the second requested tidy data set.